HL7/fhir-gender-harmony/input/pagecontent/index.md

 #### In-Scope

-The consultative process that has produced this HL7 guide continues the work of the initial GH project and reflects clinical end user needs on balance with contributors from 2SLGBTQIA+ [(fn2)](#fn2) organizations such as Fenway Health and active participants with lived experience from the United States and Canada.
+The consultative process that has produced this HL7 guide continues the work of the initial GH project and reflects clinical end user needs on balance with contributors from 2SLGBTQIA+ <a href="#fn2">fn2</a>  organizations such as Fenway Health and active participants with lived experience from the United States and Canada.
 Vendors were included from Japan, Germany, India, and the United States.

 The in-scope core list of specific gender and sex use-data elements described by the specification, are as follows:
 1. Gender Identity (GI)